-We are proud and delighted to be the technology partner for Stollery Children’s Hospital Foundation, working alongside them to give kids the best chance to live a long and healthy life.
+We are proud and delighted to be the technology partner for the Jerry Forbes Centre for Community Spirit, working alongside them to provide an innovative co-working office and warehouse space for non-profits in Edmonton, Alberta.
 They are an incredible organization doing remarkable and important work, and it is an honor to be able to be a part of it.

 Stollery Children's Hospital Foundation

 The Stollery Children’s Hospital Foundation advances children’s health care right in your own backyard by funding specialized care at the Stollery Children’s Hospital and in communities across Western Canada: state-of-the-art equipment and facilities; sub-specialty education to train the brightest medical minds; leading-edge research to discover new treatments and cures; and, specialized programs that improve family-centred care, child and youth mental health, and patient and family outcomes.
 A national leader in organ transplantation and a hub for children’s heart surgery in Western Canada, the Stollery sees about 317,000 patient visits each year with 39 percent of inpatients coming from outside Edmonton.

 Edmonton’s Food Bank: We envision a community where hunger does not exist, where all citizens have access to an adequate and nutritious supply of food.